In games as well as the reality they are based on

 - Characters can't strike or shoot across walls or closed doors in Torchlight and T2, but [AoEs] and some firing spreads can extend through to hit enemies and breakables, including Exploding Barrels.
 Hitting one enemy nearby can alert others spread around the room and bring them closer to investigate, making it easier to safely clean them all out.

 - In MechWarrior Living Legends, splash damage ignores walls and ceilings (but not terrain).
 Because most weapons have no or very little splash, it's normally a non-issue.
-However, the Long Tom Artillery tank fires a 200kg high-explosive projectile with an enormous and highly-lethal (to light assets) splash radius.
+However, the Long Tom Artillery tank fires a 200kg high-explosive projectile with an enormous and highly lethal splash radius that can One-Hit Kill light mechs with near-misses.
 Main base hangars will protect players from the splash, but don't expect thin metal roofs found in some bases to protect you from the artillery.
+Caused some drama in the Planetary League where the Knights of the Inner Sphere used firebombs dropped from their Space Plane to damage enemy mechs hiding behind walls.

 - In Nippon Ichi games with tiles (La Pucelle and the Disgaea games), the area of effect for magic can be abused to extend the range of your spells by a couple tiles.
 The 7-tile checker array is especially good.
 In titles like Phantom Brave and Makai Kingdom, the trope still applies, though targeting can be a bit trickier.